stymphalide/eartrainer/Readme.md

 This is a knob that we can not turn, the default orders are:
 - Upwards - meaning the lower note is played before the higher.
 - Downwards - meaning the higher note is played before the lower.
-- At the same time - both notes are played simultaneously.
+- Chordal - both notes are played simultaneously.

 #### Overview